p-mckenzie/p-mckenzie.github.io/_posts/2020-07-30-tic-tac-toe.md

 rather than the UI design process.

 ## Is the game over?
+After making the most recent move, we have to check if the next player gets a turn.
 The game should end when when one player has won (managed to mark 3 locations in a row), or there is a draw (neither player has won, but all locations have been marked).

 I'll check horizontal and vertical by iterating through the rows & columns, then check both the right and left diagonals.
 If someone has won, I'll track the winner and how they won (vertical, horizontal, or diagonal).